Free life insurance quotes in minutes

 Which young adults don’t need life insurance?

-Life insurance is the best way to provide financial protection for anyone who depends on you in the event of your death.
-However, life insurance doesn’t make sense for everyone.
-You probably don’t need life insurance if you are:
+Life insurance doesn’t make sense for everyone.
+You probably don’t need life insurance if you’re:

 • A low-income earner whose budget simply can’t cover the cost of premiums.